Rinzller/FlightDeck/README.md

 FlightDeck aims to do a variety of tasks that a virtual pilot would be encouraged to do outside of DCS.
 Some of these tasks include:
 * Keeps DCS updated
   * FlightDeck will automatically check and prompt for update when a new update becomes available
+  * FlightDeck will automatically clear your fxo and metashaders2 folders whenever the game is updated
 * Toggles VR off and on
 * Startup applications before starting DCS
   * Launch any application you want before launching DCS automatically